amirmahdavi2023/d1-admin/README.md

 - One SQL statement per run (D1 `prepare().all()` semantics)
 - Table preview is capped at 100 rows — use `LIMIT`/`OFFSET` for paging
-- No CSV export, no schema editor yet — see issues for the roadmap
+- No schema editor yet — see issues for the roadmap

 ## Development